 Reports separate baseline, system contribution, equipment selection, control waste, distribution/end-use losses, multi-energy opportunities and measurement notes.

-The workbench starts from data engineers can usually obtain on site, then accepts time-series imports when deeper control or load-profile diagnosis is needed.
+The assessment starts from data engineers can usually obtain on site, then accepts time-series imports when deeper control or load-profile diagnosis is needed.

 Current operating status